sblauth/cashocs/docs/source/demos/optimal_control/doc_box_constraints.rst

 control problem, the only missing ingredient are the box constraints, which we define now.
-For the purposes of this example, we consider a linear (in the x-direction) corridor for these constraints, as it highlights the capabilities of the code.
+For the purposes of this example, we consider a linear (in the x-direction) corridor for these constraints, as it highlights the capabilities of CASHOCS.
 Hence, we define the lower and upper bounds via ::

     u_a = interpolate(Expression('50*(x[0]-1)', degree=1), V)
     u_b = interpolate(Expression('50*x[0]', degree=1), V)

-which just corresponds to two functions, generated from Expression objects via interpolation.
+which just corresponds to two functions, generated from :py:class:`fenics.Expression` objects via :py:func:`fenics.interpolate`.
 These are then put into the list ``cc``, which models the control constraints, i.e., ::

     cc = [u_a, u_b]